 I’ve reached the point where I have to say something to advocate for a less violent future.
 It is way beyond time to try something, ANYTHING to end the senseless tragedies of mass casualties in our schools.
 What I desire for the future is an end to all the violence; but right now I’d happily settle for a world in which no student ever shows up at a school with a gun and the intent to kill as many others as possible.
-Restricting sales of assault rifles may limit damage.
+Restricting sales of assault rifles would limit damage.
 Adding armed guards and metal detectors may enable a faster response.
-Neither has anything to do with preventing an armed student from showing up in the first place.
+Neither is remotely sufficient to prevent an armed student from showing up in the first place.

 There is no more time for mere words; it is time to demand that we and our leaders try absolutely anything to prevent armed students from showing up in the first place.
 I have my thoughts about good and bad ideas, but the time for being picky was around 15 years ago.
 I now just want us, as Americans and humans, to try ANYTHING so that this does not have to be the new normal.

 I hear it said all the time that it’s a people problem, not a gun problem.
 Fine.
 Here are 14 things that might make a difference by teaching people or holding them accountable.
 None would take away a single gun from anyone who can currently own one.
 I’m open to any other ideas anyone comes up with to ensure no student ever shows up to school with a gun and the intent to kill as many others as possible.
 I’m all in for #teamtryANYthing

 - research into understanding the specific cause(s) of these particularly heinous crimes.
 If we don’t understand all the factors that lead to these acts, it will be that much harder to prevent another occurrence.

 - providing easy access to mental health resources for every parent and child involved in public schools.
 Therapy, trauma counseling, and training in coping skills, for example, ought to be a staple offering for every parent and child BEFORE tragedy strikes.